brandur/sorg/content/fragments/us-east.md

 Today, us-east-1 experienced yet another major API outage; with the API being degraded or completely down completely for two hours between 1115a and 115p PT.
-True to their reptuation, Amazon was slow to update their status page, leaving users struggling to understand what was going on for themselves.
+True to their reputation, Amazon was slow to update their status page, leaving users struggling to understand what was going on for themselves.

 About a year ago, Stripe undertook the major project of moving all its servers